 (c) The operating expenses amount does not match the FY2018 Comprehensive Annual Financial Report (CAFR) Pledged Revenue note.
-After the CAFR was released, the City realized that the document had not been updated after a change in an amount had been made.
+After the CAFR was released, the City realized that the document had not been updated.
 The impact of the change was a decrease in coverage of 5 basis points.